Emmanuel Demarcy-Mota

 Emmanuel Demarcy-Mota was seventeen when he founded the Compagnie des Millefontaines with fellow school students at the Lycée Rodin.
 At the age of 23 he was invited to direct L’Histoire du soldat by Ramuz at the Théâtre de la Commune, then Léonce et Léna by Büchner (1995).
 In 1998, his stage direction of Shakespeare’s Love’s Labour’s Lost (Peine d’amour perdue) won the Prix de la révélation théâtrale awarded by the Syndicat national de la critique dramatique.
 Year after year his works have been successful: Marat-Sade by Peter Weiss (2000), and Six Personnages en quête d’auteur by Pirandello (2001) at the Théâtre de la Ville winning two awards from the Syndicat national de la critique dramatique.

-In 2001 he was appointed director of the Comédie de Reims where his first season premièred two original works by Fabrice Melquiot (L’Inattendu and Le Diable en partage), and he would continue to work with Melquiot, directing nine of his plays.
+In 2001 he was appointed director of the Comédie de Reims where his first season premièred two original works by Fabrice Melquiot (L’Inattendu and Le Diable en partage); he has continued to work with Melquiot, directing nine of his plays.
 At the Théâtre de la Ville, he directed Ionesco’s Rhinocéros (2004) and Brecht’s Homme pour Homme (2007).
-As director of the Théâtre de la Ville, he established the Chantiers d’Europe festival for original works by young artists in Europe, and Danse élargie, an international competition in partnership with the Musée de la Danse, as well as Parcours jeunesse for young audiences.
+As director of the Théâtre de la Ville, he established the Chantiers d’Europe festival for original works by young artists in Europe, and Danse élargie, an international competition in partnership with the Musée de la Danse, as well as Parcours enfance & jeunesse for young audiences.
 In 2012, he was appointed director of the Festival d’Automne à Paris, and in the same year directed Victor ou les Enfants au pouvoir by Roger Vitrac.
-At the same time his productions of Rhinocéros, Six personnages en quête d’auteur and Ionesco suite toured internationally (United States, London, Moscow, Barcelona, Athens, Santiago, Lisbon, Buenos Aires, and Tokyo).
-In 2014, he directed Le Faiseur by Balzac, and in 2015 Alice et autres merveilles by Fabrice Melquiot, the first work to be created for audiences both young and old and presented in the large auditorium at the Théâtre de la Ville.

 - Projet 18-XX1, plus the drafting of a charter extending an invitation to the younger generation of the 21st century.